beatrizsmerino/gulp-compiler/README.md

 This command is able to:

 1. Creates the `dist` folder if it does not exist.
-2. Get list of files of `filesJsCompile` variable, compile the files with Babel NPM package, compress it and apply a Gulp Plugin for Line Ending Corrector (A utility that makes sure your files have consistent line endings)...
+2. Get list of files of `pathsFront` object, compile the files with Babel NPM package, compress it and apply a Gulp Plugin for Line Ending Corrector (A utility that makes sure your files have consistent line endings)...
 3. Export the `scripts.min.js` file to `dist/js` folder.

 ```